ballardtj/ballardtj.github.io/_pages/research.md

 from messy data.
 This work has led to advances in the methods we analyse change in people and processes over time and how we assess heterogeneity across individuals and groups.
 See below for some key papers:

-Ballard, T., Palada, H., Griffin, M., & Neal, A. (2021).
+<span style="font-size: 0.8em;">Ballard, T., Palada, H., Griffin, M., & Neal, A. (2021).
 An integrated approach to testing dynamic, multilevel theory:
 Using computational models to connect theory, model, and data. _Organizational Research Methods, 24_(2), 251-284. [doi](https://journals.sagepub.com/doi/full/10.1177/1094428119881209)

 Ballard, T., Luckman, A., & Konstantinidis, E. (2023).
 A systematic investigation into the reliability of inter-temporal choice